lora09n/Arch-Linux-VirtualBox/README.md

 sudo pacman -S sudo
 ```
 > Once the installation is complete, you may need to configure sudo.
 By default, members of the wheel group are granted sudo privileges.
 You can add your user account to the wheel group if it's not already a member:
+> and (if dont add user you wont be able to login after installition finished)

 ```sh
 useradd -m seniority